 How we operate

 It takes more than labor to build a house.
-For every home we build in Whatcom County, Habitat must raise $150,000 to pay for land and materials.
-We rely on the generosity of businesses, churches, and individuals for funds, volunteer labor, and materials.
-Because we sell our homes at cost with a 0% mortgage, we can help families that otherwise would not qualify for a traditional mortgage.
-Their payments return to Habitat along with donations from the community to help us build more homes.
+For every home we build in Whatcom County, Habitat must raise $150,000 to pay for land and building materials.
+We rely on the generosity of businesses, churches, sponsors, and individuals for funds, volunteer labor, and materials.
+Because we sell our homes at cost with a 0% mortgage, we can help families who otherwise would not qualify for traditional mortgages.

 Breaking the cycle